lukehunter/ssgallery_net/README.md

 ## Installation

-1. If on MacOS or Linux
+1. --future-- If on MacOS or Linux
   1. Install [Mono](http://www.mono-project.com/download/).
   1. Add Mono to your path.
 On MacOS it will be installed to /Library/Frameworks/Mono.framework/Versions/Current/bin/
 1. Download/extract [ssgallery.zip](https://github.com/lukehunter/ssgallery/raw/master/ssgallery/ssgallery.zip) to your applications folder